AssignMe/AssignMe/README.md

 At the end there is an option for changing their access to read only.

 #### To start using the scrip:
-* Update the token file with your personal token.
+* Update the token file with [your own token] (https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 (The existing one is a dummy token)